Posted on July 26, 2016 by Matt Pressman

 Source: Concept rendering of a Tesla pickup (Source: Autoguide / Tobias Büttner)

+We reported on Reuters speculating that Tesla might benefit from military contracts.
 Is it possible these electric trucks could be used by governments and/or military applications?
-Last month, CNN reported that, "Elon Musk, the billionaire CEO of SpaceX and Tesla, met with Secretary of Defense Ash Carter Wednesday as the Pentagon looks to raise its technology game...
+Looking as far back as last year, CNN reported that, "Elon Musk, the billionaire CEO of SpaceX and Tesla, met with Secretary of Defense Ash Carter Wednesday as the Pentagon looks to raise its technology game...
 The focus of the closed-door get together was 'innovation,' according to a Defense Department spokesman."
 After all, the government has been working on "skunk works" electric vehicles with wireless charging and b-directional capability to power homes.
 For example, check out this amazing project from Oak Ridge National Laboratory showcasing an electric 3D-Printed Utility Vehicle (PUV) by the U.S. Department of Energy for its AMIE Project.

 Above: U.S. Department of Energy showing interest in innovation for both electric vehicles and home charging tech (Source: InsideEVs)

-At this stage, little is know regarding Musk's plans for Tesla to get into the pickup, semi, and bus sectors other than the fact that he'll (likely) look to an all-electric powertrain with robust autonomous, self-driving features.
-That said, we look forward to more being revealed during the upcoming second quarter earnings call on August 3rd.
+Other news came from Musk's tweets yesterday as he confirmed the final Model 3 reveal would be in July.
+He also teased a Roadster convertible option would be coming as well.
+However, as exciting as these tweets are — especially the Tesla truck possibilities — little is known regarding Musk's plans to get into Tesla pickup and semi businesses other than the fact that he'll (likely) look to an all-electric powertrain with robust autonomous, self-driving features.
+That said, we look forward to more being revealed during the upcoming first quarter earnings call on May 3rd.
 We'll be sure to update you post-call.